 IACP/Thomson Reuters Excellence in Criminal Investigations Award

-The IACP/Thomson Reuters Award for Excellence in Criminal Investigation is given to a law enforcement agency, law enforcement unit, task force or inter-agency task force in recognition of exceptional innovation in criminal investigations.
+The IACP/Thomson Reuters Excellence in Criminal Investigations Award is given to a law enforcement agency, law enforcement unit, task force or inter-agency task force in recognition of exceptional innovation in criminal investigations.

 For further information, contact awards@theIACP.org.

 The case began with an out of state Airbnb owner contacting the Gilmar County Sheriff's Office located in the North Georgia Mountains about concerning images from their cabin's surveillance camera.
 The cabin owner believed he saw a bound and unconscious individual being carried into the cabin.
 Deputies were dispatched to the scene and discovered the cabin empty but found small traces of blood.
 The Sheriff requested assistance from the Georgia Bureau of Investigation (GBI).
 The GBI dispatched crime scene specialists and located the remains of an unidentified victim.
 The RBI began a multifaceted investigation utilizing human, cyber, and scientific techniques.
 Realizing the complex nature of the investigation, the case agent and supervisor formed a leadership team to investigate and manage the investigation.
 The GBI, using innovative strategies, were not only able to solve the murder, but they also identified individuals involved to be part of a transnational drug organization.
 This led to additional crimes being solved.

 Colleyville Police Department